livepeer/go-livepeer/doc/ai-subnet.md

     > [!IMPORTANT]
     > The `ld_checkpoints.sh` script contains the [SVD1.1](https://huggingface.co/stabilityai/stable-video-diffusion-img2vid-xt-1-1) model, which currently also requires you to agree to the model's license agreement.
 If you want to advertise this model on the _AI Subnet_, you need to go to the [model page](https://huggingface.co/stabilityai/stable-video-diffusion-img2vid-xt-1-1), log in, and accept their terms.

 4. **Download AI Models**: Download the models listed in `aiModels.json` to the `~/.lpData/models` directory using the [ld_checkpoints.sh](https://github.com/livepeer/ai-worker/blob/main/runner/dl_checkpoints.sh) script from the [livepeer/ai-worker](https://github.com/livepeer/ai-worker/blob/main/runner/dl_checkpoints.sh) repository.
-You can run the following in your terminal to do this:
+To do this you can run the following in your terminal from the `.lpData` directory:

     ```bash
     curl -s https://raw.githubusercontent.com/livepeer/ai-worker/main/runner/dl_checkpoints.sh | bash -s -- --alpha